AviatrixSystems/Docs/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.rst

 ..
 Important::

-  We advise you not to deploy a Controller in GCP.
-The preferred approach is to launch the Controller from AWS Marketplace as a metered AMI by following the `AWS Startup Guide <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_.
-The Aviatrix Controller is multi cloud, multi account and multi region capable.
-Launching a controller in AWS is preferred even if you only deploy gateways in GCP.
-This is because AWS provides a metered charging mechanism, a true pay-as-you-go (without up front commitment nor contract negotiation) payment system that has the least friction.
+  Advantages of Metered Pricing

+The Aviatrix Controller is a secure multi-cloud networking platform.
+Aviatrix recommends you deploy your controller in clouds that offer metered pricing, then deploy your gateways in any supported cloud.
+Metered pricing offers you a true pay-as-you-go option without any up-front commitments or contract negotiations.
+The AWS and Azure clouds offer metered pricing for running the Aviatrix Controller image.
+The GCP and OCI clouds do not offer metered pricing for running the Aviatrix Controller image.

 Prerequisite